-The Corps' Upper Mississippi River System restoration plan is unique because the investments are aimed at benefitting a diverse set of species.
+The Corps' Upper Mississippi River System restoration plan is unusual in that the investments are aimed at benefitting a diverse set of species.
 Most of the Corps' other environmental investments have been for project mitigation, often targeted at specific threatened or endangered species.
 For the UMRS, the Corps is proposing a large-scale restoration effort that is not directed at specific species, but at providing habitat and habitat diversity to benefit populations of multiple native species in situ.
 (For a more detailed discussion of the ecosystem restoration proposal, see CRS Report RL32630, Upper Mississippi River System: Proposals to Restore an Inland Waterway's Ecosystem, by Kyna Powers and Nicole T. Carter.)
 The Environmental Management Program for the UMRS, authorized in WRDA 1986, has allowed the Corps to test the impacts of measures similar to those proposed for the UMRS.
 However, since large-scale implementation of these measures may produce uncertain outcomes, the Corps is recommending an adaptive management approach.
-Since the UMRS restoration plan is among the first large-scale restoration efforts being planned across the country, it raises numerous unanswered policy questions (that are not addressed in this report), including:
+Since the UMRS restoration plan is among the first large-scale restoration efforts being planned across the country, it raises numerous unanswered policy questions - which were not addressed in H.R.
+2864 and thus are not addressed in this report including:

 - What distinguishes ecosystem restoration from mitigation for past and ongoing damages of navigation projects? - What qualifies as restoration?
 For example, is a system that needs regular intervention, such as dredging, "restored"? - Is restoration a feasible goal for a waterway managed for intensive commercial navigation?
 Is dual-purpose management for ecosystem restoration and navigation possible for a high-use commercial waterway? - How should federal appropriations be distributed among the universe of ecosystem restoration projects nationally?
-For example, how does restoration of the UMRS rank compared to the restorations of the Florida Everglades, Coastal Louisiana, and the California Bay Delta?
+For example, how does restoration of the UMRS rank compared to the restorations of the California Bay-Delta, the Chesapeake Bay, coastal Louisiana, Florida Everglades, the Great Lakes, and the Missouri and Rio Grande Rivers?